tetaud-sebastien/pytorch-UNet/README.md

 ### Goal of the repository

-The primary objective of the repository is to develop a U-Net model from scratch to train a classifier, following the PyTorch tutorial: https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html.
+The primary objective of the repository is to develop a U-Net model from the paper titled **U-Net: Convolutional Networks for Biomedical Image Segmentation**.

-The U-Net network architecture is inspired by the paper titled **U-Net: Convolutional Networks for Biomedical Image Segmentation**.
-As we are addressing a classification problem rather than a segmentation problem, the last layer needs to be modified.